thomaskioko/blog/content/posts/declarative_auth_ktor_plugin_kmp.md

     }
 }
 ```

-This approach looks good at first glance.
-But, it doesn't scale well.
-If we add a new API call that needs authentication, we need to add the Trakt Api dependency and remember to add this check.
+This approach does not scale.
+Adding new authenticated endpoints requires manually adding dependencies and checks.

-## Scattered Implementation
+## Scattered enforcement limitations

-There was no consistent way to enforce auth requirements across the codebase.
-Some data sources checked auth state before calling the API.
-Others didn't.
-Background sync interactors would fire off network requests for logged-out users, only to get errors.
-Auth enforcement was scattered across individual call sites with no single place to manage it.
+The codebase lacked a consistent method for enforcing authentication.
+Some data sources checked state before API calls while others did not.
+Background sync interactors occasionally attempted network requests for logged out users, leading to errors.

-The HTTP layer didn't help either.
-Ktor's `Auth` plugin would return `null` tokens for unauthenticated users, but the request would still go out, fail with a 401, and surface as an error in the UI.
-For endpoints like the watchlist or calendar, these requests were guaranteed to fail.
-The client already had enough information to know that, but nothing was acting on it.
+Ktor's `Auth` plugin would return null tokens for unauthenticated users, but requests still reached the network and failed with 401 errors.
+For endpoints requiring authentication, these failures were predictable.

-## Building an Auth Guard Plugin
+## Auth guard plugin implementation

-Instead of spreading auth checks across every data source, I moved enforcement to the HTTP layer with a custom Ktor client plugin.
-The plugin intercepts requests *before* they leave the client, checks a request attribute, and short-circuits if auth is required but the user isn't logged in.
+I moved enforcement to the HTTP layer using a custom Ktor client plugin.
+The plugin intercepts requests, checks an attribute, and short circuits if the user is unauthenticated.

-Ktor's [`createClientPlugin`](https://ktor.io/docs/client-custom-plugins.html) API is designed for exactly this kind of cross-cutting concern.
-You define a configuration class, install the plugin on your `HttpClient`, and hook into the request/response pipeline.
-The `onRequest` hook runs before every outgoing request, which makes it the right place to enforce auth.
-Our plugin reads the `RequiresAuth` attribute, checks the user's auth state, and throws if the request needs auth but doesn't have it.
+Using `createClientPlugin` allows defining a configuration and hooking into the request pipeline.
+The `onRequest` hook runs before outgoing requests to enforce requirements.

 ```kotlin
 internal val TraktAuthGuard = createClientPlugin("TraktAuthGuard", ::TraktAuthConfig) {